How and when do I pay my rates?

 To pay by four instalments, the first instalment must be paid by 30 September.
 Reminder notices will be sent for the next instalments.

 You can pay the four instalments by direct debit.
-Direct debit registrations for 2021-22 can be made by returning the completed direct debit request form to email@example.com.
+Direct debit registrations can be made by returning the completed direct debit request form to email@example.com.

-- Ten monthly direct debit instalments on the 15th of each month from September to June by direct debit only.
-Direct debit registrations for 2021-22 have closed.
+Monthly direct debit instalments due on 15 of each month from September 2022 to June 2023 by direct debit.

 How do I pay my rates?